 Appendix 1 reproduces the subject content requirements for GCE Science qualifications in Biology, Chemistry and Physics, as published by the Department for Education.
 Awarding organisations must comply with these requirements under Condition GCE(Science)1.1.

 With respect to the qualifications listed above, awarding organisations must also comply with:

-- our General Conditions of Recognition,1 which apply to all awarding organisations and qualifications; - our GCE Qualification Level Conditions;2 and - all relevant Regulatory Documents3.
+- our General Conditions of Recognition, which apply to all awarding organisations and qualifications; - our GCE Qualification Level Conditions; and - all relevant Regulatory Documents.

-With respect to all other GCE qualifications in Biology, Chemistry and Physics, awarding organisations must continue to comply with the General Conditions of Recognition, the General Conditions of Recognition in respect of GCE Qualifications,4 and the relevant Regulatory Documents.
+With respect to all other GCE qualifications in Biology, Chemistry and Physics, taken by Learners completing the qualification in 2022 and after, an awarding organisation must continue to comply with the GCE Subject Level Conditions and Requirements for Science (Biology, Chemistry, Physics).